X

 Ashish Panchal

-Company has.
-Okay, I’ll break this into two parts.
+The company has — okay, I’ll break this into two parts.
 The company has two divisions.
 What we call as Bajaj markets as customer facing name is our marketplace in BFSI and there we have 100 plus manufacturers as our partners across lending, insurance, AMCs, credit card offered by banks and so on so forth.
-There the revenues grew healthily up until FY26 wherein as Raman said in his presentation, owing to our migration of platform and owing to the need we compliant to RBI’s new DLD guidelines, we had decreased revenues for one year.
+There the revenues grew healthily up until FY26 wherein as Raman said in his presentation, owing to our migration of platform and owing to the need be compliant to RBI’s new DLG guidelines, we had decreased revenues for one year.

 But the revenues are coming back onto track in FY27 as per our plan.
 Also the nature of the revenues is changing.
-Now we have a few partnerships which have trail revenue which provides it stability and non linearity which will lay out as the quarters pass by.
+Now we have a few partnerships which have trail revenue, which provides it stability and non-linearity, which will play out as the quarters pass by.
 And you shall see that our stated aim of breakeven very soon probably by the end of this year is a possibility as the quarters pass by within this year.
 The second reason is that over the last four years we have invested in building a technology services business.

 Nidhesh Jain

 Sure, sure.
-And lastly if you can share the number of paying users in Bajaj Prince of Health, I think Bajaj Prince of Health is showing decent growth now.
+And lastly, if you can share the number of paying users in Bajaj Finserv Health, I think Bajaj Finserv Health is showing decent growth now.
 But what is the count of paying users there?

 Ramandeep Singh Sahni

 We are just looking at the data.
-Maybe we can take just give it to you offline.
-You don’t have it handy.
+Maybe we can take just — give it to you offline.
+Vivek [Phonetic] will give it to you offline.
+We don’t have it handy.

 Nidhesh Jain

 Sure.
 So thank you.
-That’s it for my site.
+That’s it for my side.

 Ramandeep Singh Sahni